Hey guys and gals! It's Keri from Enchanted Kinder Garden.

 There is also a title page that goes with each tab.
 You can choose not to use this page if you'd like.
 To make your Read It!
 Write It!
 Flipper book, print, laminate and cut around each of the pages.
 Line up your cards in the same place and punch two holes.
 Add rings to make a book.

-The small cards can be used in a partner style or with the teacher.
+Here's how to use it: The small cards can be used in a partner style or with the teacher.
 The students will flip through the cards and read each word.
 As they read it, they will write it.
 I let my kids get a sheet of writing paper, iPad with the Doodle Buddy app, or dry erase board to write on.
 If using with the teacher, the teacher can determine how and where they can write.
 I let my students write on our table with a dry erase.
+With the book, the students will write the words as they read the picture.
+For the rhyming portion, they can produce a rhyming word or write a set of rhyming words.
+For the blends, students can just write the blend that they hear.

 No comments: